jaidensiu/thinkr/doc/M3_Requirements_and_Design.md

     ```java
     /**
-     * Invoked when user signs up to create a new account.
+    * Handles login/signup for a user after having logged in through Google Auth in frontend
     *
+    * @param googleId The Google ID of the user
-     * @param username the username of the new account
+    * @param name The name of the user
-     * @param password the password of the new account
+    * @param email The email of the user
-     * @return a Result object indicating the success or failure of the operation
+    * @return User object containing user information including subscription status
     */
-    Result signUp(String username, String password);

-    /**
-     * Invoked when user signs in with an existing account.
-     *
-     * @param username the username of the existing account
-     * @param password the password of the existing account
-     * @return a Result object indicating the success or failure of the operation
-     */
-    Result signIn(String username, String password);
+    User login(String googleId, String name, String email);
     ```

 2. **DocumentService**

     ```java
     /**
-     * Invoked when user adds a new document.
+     * Uploads a document and starts async generation of study materials.
     *
+    * @param file The document file (PDF, JPEG, PNG, TIFF, or text)
+    * @param userId The Google ID of the user
+    * @param documentName The user's name for this document
-     * @param document the document to be added
+    * @param context Optional user-provided context about the document
-     * @return a Result object indicating the success or failure of the operation
+    * @return Document metadata including generation status
     */
-    Result createDocument(Document document);
+    Document uploadDocument(File file, String userId, String documentName, String context);

     /**
-     * Invoked when user deletes an existing document.
+    * Deletes a document and all associated study materials.
     *
+    * @param userId The Google ID of the user
-     * @param document the document to be deleted
+    * @param documentId The ID of the document to delete
-     * @return a Result object indicating the success or failure of the operation
+    * @return True if deletion was successful
     */
-    Result deleteDocument(Document document);
+    boolean deleteDocument(String userId, String documentId);

     /**
-     * Invoked when user edits an existing document.
+    * Retrieves documents for a user, either all documents or a specific one.
     *
+    * @param userId The Google ID of the user
-     * @param document the document to be edited
+    * @param documentId Optional ID of a specific document to retrieve
-     * @return a Result object indicating the success or failure of the operation
+    * @return List of document metadata or a single document
     */
-    Result editDocument(Document document);
+    List<Document> getDocuments(String userId, String documentId);
+    ```

+3. **SubscriptionService**

+    ```java
     /**
-     * Invoked when user views an existing document.
+    * Upgrades a user to premium subscription status.
     *
-     * @param id the id of the document to be viewed
+    * @param userId The Google ID of the user
-     * @return the Document object corresponding to the given id
+    * @return Updated user data with subscription status set to true
     */
-    Document viewDocument(int id);
-    ```

-3. **Subscription**

-    ```java
+    User subscribe(String userId);

     /**
-     * Invoked to check a boolean flag of the user to get the premium status.
+    * Downgrades a user to regular subscription status.
     *
-     * @param userId the id of the user
+    * @param userId The Google ID of the user
-     * @return a boolean indicating whether the user is a premium user
+    * @return Updated user data with subscription status set to false
     */
-    Boolean isPremium(int userId);
+    User unsubscribe(String userId);
     ```

-4. **Chat**
+4. **ChatService**

     ```java
     /**
-     * Invoked when user creates a chat session.
+     * Creates a new chat session.
     *
-     * @return a Result object indicating the success or failure of the operation
+    * @param userId The Google ID of the user
+    * @param metadata Optional metadata including source, topic, and optional documentId
+    * @return New chat session data
     */
-    Result createChat();
+    ChatSession createChatSession(String userId, Map<String, Object> metadata);

     /**
-     * Invoked when user sends a message/prompt.
+    * Sends a message to an existing chat session and gets an AI response.
     *
+    * @param sessionId The unique ID of the chat session
-     * @param message the message to be sent
+    * @param message The user's message text
-     * @return a Result object indicating the success or failure of the operation
+    * @return AI-generated response
     */
-    Result sendMessage(String message);
+    String sendChatMessage(String sessionId, String message);

     /**
-     * Invoked when chatbot streams a message to the user.
+    * Retrieves a specific chat session with its message history.
     *
-     * @param message the message received from the chatbot
+    * @param sessionId The unique ID of the chat session
-     * @return a Result object indicating the success or failure of the operation
+    * @return Chat session data including message history
     */
-    Result receiveMessage(String message);
-    ```

-5. **DocumentParser**

-    ```java
+    ChatSession getChatSession(String sessionId);

     /**
-     * Generates embeddings from the extracted text and stores them in the vector database.
+    * Deletes a chat session.
     *
-     * @param document the document to be parsed
+    * @param sessionId The unique ID of the chat session to delete
-     * @return a ParsedDocument object containing the extracted information
+    * @return True if deletion was successful
     */
-    ParsedDocument extractInformation(Document document);
-    ```

-6. **RAGService**

-    ```java
+    boolean deleteChatSession(String sessionId);

     /**
-     * Fetches documents from the vector database relevant to the given query.
+    * Gets all chat sessions for a user, optionally filtered by document.
     *
+    * @param userId The Google ID of the user
-     * @param query the query to search for relevant documents
+    * @param documentId Optional document ID to filter by
-     * @return a list of Document objects relevant to the query
+    * @return List of chat sessions
     */
-    List<Document> fetchRelevantDocuments(String query);
+    List<ChatSession> getUserChatSessions(String userId, String documentId);
+    ```

+5. **RAGService**

+    ```java
     /**
-     * Prompts the LLM API with the provided context/documents and query.
+     * Queries documents using Retrieval Augmented Generation.
     *
+    * @param query The user's question
-     * @param query the query to be sent to the LLM
+    * @param userId The Google ID of the user
-     * @param contextDocuments the list of context documents to be provided to the LLM
+    * @param documentId Optional ID of a specific document to query (null to search all user documents)
-     * @return a string response from the LLM
+    * @return AI-generated answer based on the user's documents
     */
-    String queryLLM(String query, List<Document> contextDocuments);
+    String queryDocuments(String query, String userId, String documentId);
     ```

-7. **FlashcardsQuizGenerator**
+6. **StudyService**

     ```java
     /**
-     * Uses the parsed document to generate flashcards.
+     * Generates flashcards based on a document.
     *
-     * @param document the document to generate flashcards from
+    * @param userId The Google ID of the user
-     * @return a list of Flashcard objects generated from the document
+    * @param documentId The ID of the document
+    * @return Generated flashcards as term-definition pairs
     */
-    List<Flashcard> generateFlashcards(Document document);
+    FlashcardDTO generateFlashcards(String userId, String documentId);

     /**
-     * Uses the parsed document to generate a quiz.
+    * Generates a multiple-choice quiz based on a document.
     *
-     * @param document the document to generate a quiz from
+    * @param userId The Google ID of the user
-     * @return a Quiz object generated from the document
+    * @param documentId The ID of the document
+    * @return Generated quiz with questions, options, and correct answers
     */
-    Quiz generateQuiz(Document document);
+    QuizDTO generateQuiz(String userId, String documentId);

     /**
-     * Formats the extracted data into a JSON to send to the frontend.
+    * Retrieves quizzes for a user, optionally filtered by document.
     *
+    * @param userId The Google ID of the user
-     * @param quiz the quiz object to be formatted
+    * @param documentId Optional ID to filter by a specific document
-     * @return a string containing the formatted quiz in JSON
+    * @return List of quizzes or a single quiz
     */
-    String formatQuiz(Quiz quiz);
+    Object retrieveQuizzes(String userId, String documentId);

     /**
-     * Formats a list of flashcards to send to the frontend.
+    * Retrieves flashcards for a user, optionally filtered by document.
     *
-     * @param flashcards the list of flashcards to be formatted
+    * @param userId The Google ID of the user
+    * @param documentId Optional ID to filter by a specific document
-     * @return a string containing the formatted flashcards in JSON
+    * @return List of flashcards or a single flashcard set
     */
-    String formatFlashcards(List<Flashcard> flashcards);
+    Object retrieveFlashcards(String userId, String documentId);

+    /**
+    * Retrieves flashcards and quizzes that other people have uploaded for a user based on documents similarity
+    *
+    * @param userId The Google ID of the user
+    * @return List of flashcards and quizzes
+    */
+    Object getSuggestedStudyMaterials(String userId);
     ```

 ### **4.5.
 Frameworks**